thaninacbn/Liver_ST/doc/Statdesc.md

 Seurat V4 SCT assay structure will be tolerated by the function.

 **Arguments:**
-`sample`: A Seurat object
+-`sample`: A Seurat object

-`plot.detection.rate` : Boolean, if TRUE, will generate a histogram of the detection rate of genes  by bins of 100

-`plot.UMI`: Boolean, if TRUE, will generate a histogram of distribution of UMI among spots

-`plot.QC`: Boolean, if TRUE, will generate violinplots of the number of features, number of UMIs and percentage of mitochondrial genes in raw counts and normalized data
+-`plot.detection.rate` : Boolean, if TRUE, will generate a histogram of the detection rate of genes  by bins of 100 -`plot.UMI`: Boolean, if TRUE, will generate a histogram of distribution of UMI among spots -`plot.QC`: Boolean, if TRUE, will generate violinplots of the number of features, number of UMIs and percentage of mitochondrial genes in raw counts and normalized data

-`plot.scatter`: Boolean, if TRUE, will generate a scatterplot of the number of counts as a function of the number of features in raw data and SCT Normalized data.
+-`plot.scatter`: Boolean, if TRUE, will generate a scatterplot of the number of counts as a function of the number of features in raw data and SCT Normalized data.

-`mt_prefix`: str, prefix for mitochondrial genes
+-`mt_prefix`: str, prefix for mitochondrial genes

 **Returns:**
 Prints the plots specified as arguments.